isomerpages/moe-tanjongkatongsec/_about-us/TK Graduate & Code Of Conduct.md

 <p><strong><u>TK Graduate</u></strong>
 </p>
 <p>The TK Graduate is self-directed in learning and passionate in all he
 undertakes.
-Confident, resilient and flexible, he is guided by sound values to lead and contribute to school, nation and the global community.</p>
+Confident, resilient, adaptable and compassionate, he is guided by sound values to lead and contribute to school, nation and the global community.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/About%20us/1-2.jpg">
 </div>